russellgordon/math-club-2024-25/content/source-icd2o/shared/Exercises/Computer Security with Hacktivate.md

 Do your best to complete challenges during our classes this week.

-You *are* expected to complete a portfolio entry in Notion for each day of class, but you are *not* being directly evaluated on what you complete in Hacktivate.
+You *are* expected to complete a portfolio entry in Notion for each day of class, but you are *not* being directly evaluated on the specifics of what you complete in Hacktivate.

 There *is* a leaderboard for the teams in our class – who will come out on top?
 Perhaps it will be you and your partner!